mfries8/Andvari/README.md

 Andvari utilizes an agentic framework to optimize hardware utilization, keeping the CPU pegged with I/O and preprocessing while feeding the GPU an endless stream of tensors.

 * **Supervisor:** Orchestrates the madness.
 * **Slicer:** Chops 44MP aerial images into digestible, overlapping 512x512 tiles across all available CPU cores.
-Directory-aware for batch sorting.
+Features a native OpenCV GUI for rapid target annotation.
 * **Augmenter:** Fine-tunes the model in the field using localized background data.
 * **Inquisitor:** The GPU-bound CNN inference engine.
 * **Skeptic:** The false-positive filter.
 Rotates candidates and enforces density caps to weed out anomalies.